JackeyTY/Sapce/README.md

 ![space](img/space.gif)

-An endless runner game inspired by Space Invaders.
+A cosmetic-themed endless runner game, inspired by Space Invaders, with an airdrop system and adaptive difficulty system on iOS.

 **Features:**